-Sub-analysis of the non-septal category was performed for estimating complications.
+Sub-analysis of non-septal category was performed for estimating complications.
 The rate of occurrence of septal, epicardial, and AVG CC perforations was 1.3%, 6.4%, and 16.7%, respectively, with statistical significance.
-Epicardial and AVG CC variables were analysed by a multivariable analysis for CC perforation requiring treatment in all CCs.
+Epicardial and AVG CC variables were analyzed by a multivariable analysis for CC perforation requiring treatment in all CCs.
 The value of the odds ratio of epicardial and AVG CC was 5.12 and 15.00, respectively, with statistical significance.
-Multivariate analyses were performed for the angiographic variables in the epicardial and AVG CC categories.
-This analysis revealed that the morphology of the reverse bend in AVG CC was an independent predictor of CC perforation requiring treatment (Table 7).
+Multivariate analyses were performed for the angiographic variables in epicardial and AVG CC categories.
+This analysis revealed that morphology of reverse bend in AVG CC was an independent predictor of CC perforation requiring